-Following a review of board composition and representation, a trustee recruitment campaign was conducted in 2022.
-Two trustees were appointed by the board in order to ensure an appropriate mix of skills to support the delivery of IDPE's strategic plan.
-Peter Anderson and Melanie Bushell were appointed and members approved their appointment at the AGM.
-One trustee retired at the AGM: Karen Hartshorn.
+Following a review of board composition and representation, a trustee recruitment campaign was conducted in 2023.
+Five trustees were appointed by the board in order to ensure an appropriate mix of skills to support the delivery of IDPE's strategic plan.
+Simon Lerwill, Robin Sharp, Isabelle Balke-James and William Friar were appointed and members approved their appointment at the AGM.
+Victoria Espley was appointed by the board as a nominated trustee and members were informed of her appointment at the AGM.
+Three trustees retired at the AGM as their term of office had come to an end: Clare Atkinson, Simon Jones and Phillip Rothwell.
+Two trustees retired early in 2023: David Goodhew and William Ethelston.
+Finally Mark Fenton & Shaun Fenton retired in early 2024.